AshwinSundar/ashwinsundar/drafts/intro-to-vim.md

 TOO CHATTY:
 I believe there is a greater scope for improvement in productivity.
 The point is, you'll know you're using Vim effectively when you are touch-typing your way through files and rarely reaching for the mouse.
 "How to exit Vim" is a common meme at the moment, so let's cover that since I'm guessing 40% of my readers are here for just that.
 To discard changes and exit vim, type `:q!` and you're free!
 But instead of running away from our keyboards and jumping for joy, let's re-enter the file and explore a few other useful commands in what is known as Command Line mode.
+Normal Mode is kind of like base camp for Vim, so when things go sideways and it's not clear what mode you're in anymore, just hit `Esc` to get back to a known starting point.
+It might sound strange, but all of the commands below are entered while in Normal Mode, not Insert Mode.
+That is because if you are in Insert Mode and type a command such as `dd`, it will just modify the file at the current cursor location to insert the characters dd.